ORL & back reflection guide

 Back reflections of individual components can sometimes be measured with an OTDR, however this is generally of limited accuracy, and in some situations the back reflections may cause saturation of the instrument input amplifier, making measurement impossible.
 So return loss meters are commonly used for for acceptance work.

-Some ORL meters can measure return loss each end of a system while simultaneously performing a two-way attenuation measurement, which achieves a total analysis with no extra effort.
+Some ORL meters can use automation to work as a pair, and measure return loss each end of a system while simultaneously performing a two-way attenuation measurement, which achieves a total analysis with no extra effort.

 Better ORL meters have a couple of standard features which are both very helpful: